bm2-lab/iDMer/README.md

 Zhiting Wei, Yuli Gao and Fangliangzi Meng and Qi Liu

 #### Citation:
-iDMer: an integrative Data and Mechanism-driven epidemic response system for identifying compound interventions for sudden virus outbreak
+iDMer: an integrative Data and Mechanism-driven epidemic response system for identifying compound interventions for sudden virus outbreak, submitted, 2020.

 ## Dependencies